giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 This command creates the folder for the management cluster, the `Kustomization` file for the MC, `organizations` folder and `secrets` folder, already populated with an encoding key.

 Then, we create a Flux `GitRepository` resource that points to the repository.
 We need a `GitRepository` resource for every management cluster we want to manage.
-In the `GitRepository` resource we define the URL where our repository is stored.
+In the `GitRepository` resource we define the address where our repository is stored.

-Now, we need to [create a secret](https://fluxcd.io/flux/cmd/flux_create_secret_git/) (we will refer to it as GIT_CREDENTIALS_SECRET, please, replace with the chosen name) with the credentials to access the repository.
-This will allow Flux to download the repositoryfiles in order to apply all resources.
-If your repositoryis public you don't need the secret and can safely delete the parameter `secret-ref` of the next command.
+Now, we need to [create a secret](https://fluxcd.io/flux/cmd/flux_create_secret_git/) (we will refer to it as `GIT_CREDENTIALS_SECRET`, please, replace with the chosen name) with the credentials to access the repository.
+This will allow Flux to download the repository files in order to apply all resources.
+If your repository is public you don't need the secret and can delete the parameter `secret-ref` of the next command.
 This process is different depending on the git platform used (ssh-keys, token, user/password).
 Check documentation of every provider to create the secret.

 ```nohighlight